wheaney/social-freedom/README.md

   * Modify preferences
     * May publish to Federal stack's profile-changed SNS topic to remove or add profile data, if this setting is changed
+  * Validate SNS subscriptions
+    * Watch for sns:Subscribe CloudWatch Event notifications (via CloudTrail) and remove any that aren't in the approved followers list
   * Probably something to monitor account costs and notify user account if certain thresholds are hit?

 # Deployments